diggerwoo/jsh/README.md

 ## 2. Edit group or user configuration

 For example a user belongs the group "jailed", then the coresponding configuration file of the group "jailed" will be "/usr/local/etc/jsh.d/group.jailed.conf".
 The jsh will try to load the group configuration first, and then try to load the user specific configuration.
 The purpose of this is to minimize the configurations.
 If additional commands are needed for individual users in the group, such as the “admin”, then go to configure /usr/local/etc/jsh.d/user.admin.conf and add other commands.
-See the last section for configuration file descriptions.
+See the [section 4](#4-Configuration-file) for detailed description of configuration file.

 In the sample configuration [group.jailed.conf](conf/group.jailed.conf), we allow users of jailed group to:
 - excecute limited comands: id, pwd, ls, mkdir, rm. vim, ping, ssh, crontab -e .